 The GSM Subclass-190 (Nominated) Australian Visa is a points-based Permanent Resident Visa to Australia for eligible skilled foreign workers who have been nominated by a State or Territory in Australia.
 If issued a GSM Subclass-190 (Nominated) Australian Visa, a skilled foreign worker and his/her family may live, study or work in Australia long-term and enjoy the many benefits of Australian permanent residency.
 During the first two years that they live and work in Australia with the GSM Subclass-190 (Nominated) Australian Visa, they must live and work in the State or Territory that nominated them (since their occupation is in high-demand there), but afterwards they may live and work in other Australian States or Territories if they so desire.

-The GSM Subclass-489 (Provisional/Regional) Australian Visa is a points-based temporary work visa to Australia that can authorize an eligible skilled foreign worker and his/her family member(s) to live, study and work in Australia up to four years in a particular region of Australia where they have been sponsored by a State, Territory, employer or eligible family member who lives in a designated region.
+The GSM Subclass-491 (Provisional/Regional) Australian Visa is a points-based temporary work visa to Australia that can authorize an eligible skilled foreign worker and his/her family member(s) to live, study and work in Australia up to five years in a particular region of Australia where they have been sponsored by a State, Territory, or eligible family member who lives in a designated region (such as Adelaide, Canberra, Geelong, Gold Coast, Hobart, Newcastle, Sunshine Coast, Perth, and Wollongong).

 An Expression of Interest (EOI) is a notification made to the Australian government by a skilled foreign worker expressing an interest to immigrate to Australia through the General Skilled Migration (GSM) program.
 The skilled foreign worker submits his/her relevant details (such as information about his/her occupation, education, Skills Assessment, English language level, family members, etc.) to the Australian government and if the Australian immigration officials determine that he/she seems to meet the eligibility requirements for the GSM program, they may issue an official Invitation to Apply (ITA).